 ONE PARK WEST

-Another neighbourhood that's well into its second radical transmogrification in half a century is Regent Park, and One Park West's articulated facade is one of the chief architectural signs that the neighbourhood is looking to be part of Toronto's future.
-Completed in 2011, it's one of the first of a new wave of design that's busting out of the clean-fronted planes of glass that have defined the evolution of our skyline for the past decade.
 Core Architects have combined glass balconies with concrete frames in this 13-storey condo to create some of the first significant surface detail this city has seen on a major building in decades.
 The fact that it's in Regent Park, a neighbourhood that's stood for years as a symbol—architectural, cultural, political and anthropological—of the shortcomings of a previous era's ideas about ghettoizing low-income residents makes this market-value condo, the last of Regent Park's first phase of redevelopment, all the more significant.

 MARKET STREET

-The very name has been a disappointment for years.
-Running a block between Front and the Esplanade on the west side of St. Lawrence Market, Market Street has been a dead zone ever since the once popular Fish Market restaurant closed and was boarded up more than a decade ago.
+Market Street has been a dead zone ever since the once popular Fish Market restaurant closed and was boarded up more than a decade ago.
 But then Paul Oberman got hold of it.
 He bought up lot after lot, from the north to the south end of the street, until he had assembled the whole block into a single property, and at the time of his death, in a plane crash in March 2011, he had begun to transform it into what he planned as a true market street, with flower shops, cafés, bars, restaurants and the longest uninterrupted strip of sidewalk patios in the city.
 It's all to be anchored by a 13,000-square-foot flagship LCBO, running from the current street level storefront on Front, all the way back to the second-storey overlooking the Esplanade.
 The LCBO portion of the development is now nearing completion, a shop Oberman foresaw as rivalling as his North Toronto station LCBO in Sumerhill, the space taking advantage of the old architectural detail, making it truly distinctive.
-"And way cool, if I do say so myself," as Oberman said in an interview with Yonge Street a few months before he died.
-With his company, Woodcliffe, under the direction of his widow, Eve Lewis, the project is expected to be completed this year according to Oberman's plans.
-There's even a petition to City Council to rename Market Street after Oberman.
+"And way cool, if I do say so myself," as Oberman said in

 FIVE ST. JOSEPH

-No design list for the city of Toronto would be complete these days without one huge tower.
-I've picked one that deserves a second look, even though it's not built yet, for the sake of how it will transform its neighbourhood.
-Five St. Joseph is more than a tower: it's a rescue operation.
-An important corner of Yonge Street, just south of Bloor, is being transformed into what Gary Switzer of MOD Developments is hoping will be a new residential, commercial and street-cultural hub.
-In addition to a reclamation of St. Nicholas Street, which Switzer told Yonge Street in 2010 he was hoping to turn into a market street of his own, Five St Joseph will renew several moribund storefronts on Yonge, and add a 48-storey undulating tower behind a retained 1905 St. Joseph facade.
+told Yonge Street in 2010 he was hoping to turn into a market street of his own, Five St Joseph will renew several moribund storefronts on Yonge, and add a 48-storey undulating tower behind a retained 1905 St. Joseph facade.
 It's facadism done right (the largest facade retention in Toronto's history, in fact,), adaptive reuse married to big-time development in a way that should make the city proud.

-Bert Archer is Yonge Street's Development Editor.
+Bert Archer is Yonge Street

 Photos 1 and 2 are One Park West.
 Photo 3 is House 1.
 Photos 4 and 5 are Five St Joseph.
 Photos 6 and 7 are the Evergreen Brick Works.